-charting: Three dimensional subspaces of R^4 are faithfully mapped to a flat, 3dimensional canvas.18 Think of a Mercator or a polar projection of a sphere to a page in an atlas, only one dimension higher.
-Topologists prefer to call this a chart rather than a "map" to emphasize that the the mapping is one-toone.
+charting: Three dimensional subspaces of \mathbb{R}^4 are mapped faithfully to a flat, 3-dimensional canvas.

+What kind of subspaces, e.g. manifolds, and how faithful, e.g. conformal, are subjects of a finer classification than we have in mind here.
+Think of a Mercator or a polar projection of a sphere to a page in an atlas, but bothe are one dimension higher.
+Topologists prefer to call it a chart rather than a map to emphasize that the mapping is one-to-one and provides a local coordinate system.

-Among the most satisfactory examples of this genre are the elegant realizations of non-Euclidean geometries of 3-space in terms of projections from 3-manifolds in R^4 .
-For a positively curved geometry of space we use a conformal projection19 of the 3-sphere from its pole to flat 3-space.
-Straight lines become circles, and geometrically flat Clifford tori become the sensuously "oblique" Cyclides of Dupin[3].
-Central projection of a 3-dimensional paraboloid to the 3-ball gives it a hyperbolic geometry, exquisitely rendered in the the final minutes of the Geometry Center's classic video "Not Knot"[20].
+Among the most satisfactory examples of this genre are the elegant realizations of non-Euclidean geometries of 3-space in terms of projections from 3-manifolds in \mathbb{R}^4 .
+For a positively curved geometry of space we use a conformal projection of the 3-sphere from its pole to flat 3-space.
+The geometers commonly call this projection stereographic, which also means binocular, and the geographers prefer polar, which has yet other geometrical meanings.
+Straight lines become circles, and geometrically flat Clifford tori become the sensuously oblique Cyclides of Dupin[3].
+Central projection of a 3-dimensional paraboloid to the 3-ball gives it a hyperbolic geometry, exquisitely rendered in the the final minutes of the Geometry Center's classic video Not Knot[24].

-Our real-time interactive CAVE animation, A Post-Euclidean Walkabout[14], has four such charts.
+Our real-time interactive CAVE animation, A Post-Euclidean Walkabout[18], has four such charts.
 In the first act we are still in Euclidean space and merely fly around and through a morphing shape of a sea shell.
 Act two starts with a suitably triangulated and painted hyperbolic octagon in the Poincaré model of the hyperbolic plane.
 It lifts off the plane and wraps itself into a double torus.
 Though topologically distorted, the triangulation remains as a testimony to the conformal structure on the Riemann surface.
 Next, we enter hyperbolic 3-space and fly through its tesselation by right-angled dodecahedra.
 In the final act we visit the dodecahedral subdivision of the 3-sphere, the 120-cell.

 The efficiency of these 4D-fx is the result of the intrinsically 4-dimensional nature of the Silicon Graphics geometry pipeline, which powers the CAVE.
 All three isometry groups, Euclidean, hyperbolic and spherical, have a representation in the 4D general linear group which acts on the projective models of the three geometries of space.
-This Klein Model of hyperbolic 3-space is conformal20 at the center of the unit ball.
-To give the CAVE visitors the correct illusion of flying while keeping them fixed to the origin, we inflict a 1-parameter family of isometries on the dodecahedral tesselation.
+This Klein Model of hyperbolic 3-space is conformal at the origin.7 To give the CAVE visitors the correct illusion of flying while keeping them resolutely fixed at the origin, we inflict a 1-parameter family of hyperbolic isometries on the dodecahedral tesselation.